akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ### ShardCoordinator State

 The state of shard locations in the `ShardCoordinator` is persistent (durable) with
-@ref:[Distributed Data](distributed-data.md) or @ref:[Persistence](persistence.md) to survive failures.
-When a crashed or unreachable coordinator node has been removed (via down) from the cluster a new `ShardCoordinator` singleton actor will take over and the state is recovered.
-During such a failure period shards with known location are still available, while messages for new (unknown) shards are buffered until the new `ShardCoordinator` becomes available.
+@ref:[Distributed Data](distributed-data.md) to survive failures.

+When a crashed or
+unreachable coordinator node has been removed (via down) from the cluster a new `ShardCoordinator` singleton actor will take over and the state is recovered.
+During such a failure period shards with a known location are still available, while messages for new (unknown) shards are buffered until the new `ShardCoordinator` becomes available.

 ### Message ordering